Literature: Tales of Dunk and Egg

 - Pre-Mortem One-Liner: Dunk delivers it to Black Tom.
 "I told you.
 I'm better with a sword."

 - Shout-Out: Lord Gormon Peake of the Castle Starpike, whose sigil is a castle of three towers (two of which were stripped from him after the Blackfyre Rebellion), is obviously a reference to Mervyn Peake's Gormenghast, which has a major character named Steerpike.

-- Son of a Whore: Ser Glendon Flowers is the bastard child of Blackfyre Rebel, Ser Quentyn Ball and a camp follower.
-His mother later established a brothel at King's Landing called Pussywillows and so Ser Glendon is known as the "Knight of Pussywillows" by enemies and Ser Glendon Ball by friends and supporters.
-Like Dunk, he squired for a Hedge Knight before becoming a Knight himself.
-His method to success, whore his sister to the hedge knight he's squiring with.
+- Son of a Whore: Ser Glendon Flowers is the bastard child of the camp follower Penny Jenny and, allegedly, the Blackfyre supporter Ser Quentyn Ball.
+His mother later established a brothel at King's Landing called Pussywillows and so Ser Glendon is known as the "Knight of Pussywillows" by his enemies and Ser Glendon Ball by his friends and supporters.
+His sister is also a whore who exchanged her virginity for her brother's knighthood.

 - Took a Level in Badass: